Workshop Abstract

 General Instructions

-- Full 5-8 page papers (including all text, figures and references)
+- Full paper is 5-8 pages (including all text, figures, and references)

 - Submissions must be in English and PDF format

-- We use single-blind reviewing process so you can keep authors' names, publications, etc.
+- We use a single-blind reviewing process so you can keep authors' names, publications, etc.

-- The submitted papers must be original work that have not previously been published or under consideration for publication in any other conference or journal
+- The submitted papers must be original work that has not previously been published or under consideration for publication in any other conference or journal

-- Accepted papers will be published in the workshop proceeding as part of the ACM Digital Library
+- Accepted papers will be published Open Access in the ACM Digital Library with no additional fee, as part of the workshop proceedings.

 Program